malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Some of those viewpoints are discussed here:

-* Chalmers: explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by experience, and that it remains a philosophical question because we don't have any possible physical explanation.
+* Chalmers: explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by the feeling of subjective experience, commonly referred to as _phenomenal experience_.
+This remains a philosophical question because we don't have any possible physical explanation.
 [Chalmers1995]

 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.